Jelmerro/carafe/README.md

 (carafe is both the name of the program and for a wine bottle created through this program)

-## Note

-#### The current command-line interface might be slightly changed, until version 1.0.0 is released

 ## Simple usage, get going fast

 There are two example provided here,